 Knowing Romanian can help understand Italian varieties quickly since Italian is perhaps the closest relative.

-The spoken Portuguese and French, on the contrary, might be a bit tricky.
+On the contrary, the spoken Portuguese and French might be tricky.
 It also has a bit of Turkish and Slavic Influence.

-Romanian’s mutual intelligibility with other Romance languages is not high as Scandinavian, but it is still impressive.
+Romanian’s mutual intelligibility with other Romance languages is not as high as Scandinavian’s, but it is still impressive.

 2. For the Love of Music